codedeamon/growthleads_assignment/growthleads_assignment/part_2/README.md

 ### Column Mapping for concatenation
 In order to concatenate the columns from the 3 tables a mapping analysis was performed.
 This mapping can be found in `part_2/mapping_analysis.csv`

+#### Mapping assumptions

+1. The fields from the `sheet_stake_data`: "Net Revenue", "Revshare", "CPA", "Total Commission" are assumed to be in EURO as the currency is not provided.
+2. It is assumed that the `date` column in all csv files have the same format: dd/mm/yyyy

 Finally, in order to join the concatenated table with the table: `marketing_source_stg` the common field `marketing_source` was used.